tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

    0       0        4        4       1
 ```

+Hint: the customer should buy pastries from cheapest to
+more expensive.

 Here we have a tie.
 For ties the customer will buy the item
 that comes first alphabetically.
 Thus for this example
 the customer would choose the baumkuchen.